 During the development of our new pyrometer sensors, I engineered multiple custom oven setups to support thermal testing across each sensor iteration.
 To enable reliable data transmission in a 300°C environment, I designed a specialized passthrough system.
 This involved modeling a modified version of our existing oven and integrating a custom fixture into the oven door capable of housing up to 12 sensors simultaneously.

-After team validation, I sourced CNC-fabricated specialty adapters from a third-party vendor and personally fabricated a stainless steel block-off plate and mounting solution to secure all 12 adapters.
+After team validation, I had my design CNC-fabricated from a third-party vendor and personally fabricated a stainless-steel block-off plate and mounting solution to secure all 12 adapters.
 When the sensor design was later revised, I was able to retrofit updated adapters into the existing setup—verifying fitment and tolerances using SolidWorks to minimize downtime and rework.

 Each pyrometer sensor requires a continuous supply of clean, dry air during operation.
 After encountering issues with condensation bypassing the existing desiccant system, I designed and built a reusable inline air filtration unit to manage moisture buildup more effectively.
 I fabricated a four-legged desiccant housing using industrial-strength copper piping, soldered and pressure-tested to 120 PSI for durability and leak resistance.